 re-treaded—the delicate little insight presented conventionally on the page.
 It's as if humankind cannot bear too much innovation, to paraphrase Eliot.
 A discouraging scenario but also challenging.

 DC: What about the future of poetry?
 What do you think are some of the emerging traits that will define future poetry and who are what Ezra Pound called the “innovators” of this generation?

 MP: I am currently writing an essay on citational or "found" poetry and the poetry of constraints and I think the innovators of this generations are the Oulipo poets and related poets who cross boundaries (verbal/visual/vocal) and genres and write poetry that hold a dialogue with earlier texts or texts in other genres like film.
 I don't think the personal lyric will make a come-back because it's harder and harder to make the personal lyric representative.
 Rather, poetry will turn more "public" with respect to its interests.

 DC: Finally, if you had unlimited time and energy to devote to a project, what would it be?

 MP: That's a tough question.
 To be frank: if I did have unlimited time and energy, I think I'd want to go back to the early 20th century and my Viennese roots and study that literature and art which I don't know as well as I should.
 That would be a whole Other project.
-I never meant to get fixated on things American since I am able to write on French and German and, to some extent, Italian and Russian literature and so I'd love to have a chance to study these
+I never meant to get fixated on things American since I am able to write on French and German and, to some extent, Italian and Russian literature and so I'd love to have a chance to study these OTHER poetries.

 copyright © Marjorie Perloff & David Clippinger